 Technicians with an associate’s degree can start working and continue their education and skill training on the job or through further study to gain more exposure to robotics tools and skills.
 Engineers typically start with a bachelor’s degree and then work on projects to gain practical experience.
-Many more people are entering the field of robotics by taking a less “traditional” path, honing their skills in areas like programming, data, artificial intelligence, or something completely different!
+Many more people are entering the field of robotics by taking a less “traditional” path, earning advanced degrees in data science, programming, artificial intelligence, or something completely different!

 How to become a robotics engineer

 Robotics may be the career for you if you enjoy problem-solving in a fast-paced, innovative environment and want to work on projects that will change the world.

 Like any other engineering profession, Robotics engineers will require strong math and science skills.
 Most people believe that engineers are just math and science whizzes, but this is rarely the case.
 Most engineers, who complete their degrees, aren’t naturally gifted mathematicians.